- 5 Easy and Filling Keto Smoothie Recipes

 Start your day with a hearty meal and cook it ahead of time — casserole style — so you can enjoy it throughout the week.

-Not only will this recipe save time during your busy mornings, you can also tweak it to include more seasonal veggies, different flavors of sausage, and whatever cheese you have on hand.
+Not only will this recipe save you time in the morning, but you can also tweak it to include more seasonal veggies, different flavors of sausage, and whatever cheese you have on hand.

 This blackberry and “apple” skillet crumble is a deceiving recipe that only looks like you’re having a cheat meal for breakfast.